 Here, the "dough" is like your initial known distribution (e.g., a Gaussian), and the step-by-step shaping operations are the layers of the normalizing flow.
 Each transformation must be invertible and differentiable, ensuring we can track how probability mass changes at every step.

-The idea of normalizing flows is that, since the true distribution $p(x)$ is difficult to express explicitly, a neural network (often called a "decoder" in normalizing flows) $f_\theta$ is used to perfectly map samples $z$ from a simple base distribution to samples $x$ in a complex target distribution.
 This offloads the direct maximum likelihood estimation (MLE) of $x$ over $p(x)$ to the MLE under a parameterized model, meaning the probability of these $x$ values is maximized within the learned distribution.

 As we already saw in the pre-requisite, the function $f_\theta$ mapping $z$ to $x$ is not the same as the function mapping from $p(z)$ to $p(x)$, where the distribution mapping is necessary for the MLE calculation.
-According to the change of variables, the probability mapping function is given below,
+According to the change of variables theorem, the probability density mapping function is given below,

 $$ p_x(x) = p_z(z) \left|\det\left(\frac{d z}{dx}\right)\right| $$

-The subscripts $z$ and $x$ in $p_x$ and $p_z$ indicate that they represent two different distributions, while the $x$ and $z$ in parentheses refer to the specific variables.
+while the $x$ and $z$ in parentheses refer to the specific variables.

-Now the question is, how do we use this formula?
-We cannot directly use $p_x$ on the left because it is unknown.
-On the right-hand side of the equation, the variable $z$ is missing, which presents a challenge.
 This is where the power of normalizing flows comes into play.
-Normalizing flows require that the function $f_\theta: z \rightarrow x$ is invertible, so we can use the inversed function $f^{-1}\theta$ to map $x$ back to $z$.
+Normalizing flows require that the function $f_\theta: z \rightarrow x$ is invertible, so we can use the inverted function $f^{-1}\theta:x \rightarrow z$ that map $x$ back to $z$.
 Since $p_z$ is a standard Gaussian distribution, this part $p_z(z)$, i.e., $p_z(f\theta^{-1}(x))$, of the right-hand side can be computed.
-The second part on the right-hand side, although more complex, essentially represents the determinant of the Jacobian matrix of the output with respect to the input.
-Since the determinant is very expensive to compute, usually, the invertible function $f_\theta$ must be carefully designed to minimize the determinant calculation costs.
-We will set that aside for now and first take a look at what the loss function looks like.
+The second part on the right-hand side, although more complex, represents the determinant of the Jacobian matrix of the output with respect to the input.

 Specifically, the MLE estimation can be expressed as: